sourcegraph/about/content/blogposts/2024/navigating-unstructured-data-with-mongodb-and-cody.md

 With practice and Cody by your side, you'll be writing sophisticated, performant queries that extract powerful insights from your data, no matter how unstructured or complex it may be.

 Want to learn more from MongoDB?
 Head to [Developer Center](https://mdb.link/sourcegraph-developer-center) to read their latest tutorials, or visit the [Developer Community](https://mdb.link/sourcegraph-forums) to see what other people are building.
+Want to chat about how to get the most out of Cody instead?
+Join our [Discord](https://discord.gg/sourcegraph-969688426372825169).